AliceSchuberg/Mini-Game-Plat/README.md

 * **Eric Malone**

 ## Additional Note: Run the Server on command line
+1. Create a new folder.

-1. Open up GamePlat.zip which contains the server codes.
+2. Open up GamePlat.zip which contains the server codes.

-2. Extract all folders under `GamePlat/build/classes` folder including: `gameplat`, `games`, `operations` and put them into a single folder.
+3. Extract all folders under `GamePlat/build/classes` folder including: `gameplat`, `games`, `operations` and put them into the new folder.
 Note: Each folder above should contain the classes files instead of the java files.

-3. Extract the `lib` folder inside `GamePlat` and put it in the same folder that was just created.
+4. Extract the `lib` folder inside `GamePlat` and put it in the same folder that was just created.
 This folder will contain the sqlite driver for the server.

-4. Final file structure should looks like
+5. Final file structure should looks like:
 ```
 <NewFolder>
     ├── gameplat